okemawo/new-repo1/README.md

 This guide provides step-by-step instructions and results for running two mapreduce jobs on a managed hadoop cluster using [Google Dataproc](https://cloud.google.com/dataproc?hl=en)

+## Prerequiste
+- Create a dataproc cluster using the cloud console
+- Establish a SSH connection with the master node

 <br>

 ## Question 1